 The basic steel production in the steel industry, processes are based on three steps which are raw material preparation, ironmaking then steelmaking.
 All these processes can be ended with many different types of steels for specific needs.

-Despite all challenges in the steel industry such as evolving customer demands, geopolitical uncertainty, impact of e-mobility, the effect of digitalization, some technologies provide more efficient processes, higher quality steels, environmental-friendly production, quality consistency etc. Here are four technological developments in steelmaking industry:
+Despite all challenges in the steel industry such as evolving customer demands, geopolitical uncertainty, the impact of e-mobility, the effect of digitalization, some technologies provide more efficient processes, higher quality steels, environmental-friendly production, quality consistency, etc. Here are four technological developments in the steel industry:

 Different Methods in the Steel Industry